 In 2008, he made his début with Opera Queensland as Sarastro in The Magic Flute and Timur in Turandot for Opera Queensland.

 The following year, Gennadi became a full-time soloist with Opera Australia.
-Since then, he has sung roles including Ramfis and The King in Aida, Lorenzo in I Capuleti e i Montecchi, The Priest in Lady Macbeth of Mtsensk, The Bonze in Madama Butterfly, Dr Grenvil in La Traviata, Monterone in Rigoletto, The Mandarin in Turandot, and took principal bass roles in La fanciulla del West, Le nozze di Figaro, Macbeth and Rigoletto; he also sang Bartolo in Le nozze di Figaro for New Zealand Opera in Auckland and Wellington.
+Since then, he has sung roles including Ramfis and The King in Aida, Lorenzo in I Capuleti e i Montecchi, The Priest in Lady Macbeth of Mtsensk, The Bonze in Madama Butterfly, Dr Grenvil in La Traviata, Monterone in Rigoletto, The Mandarin in Turandot, and took principal bass roles in La fanciulla del West, Le nozze di Figaro, Nourabad in Pearl Fishers, Macbeth and Rigoletto; he also sang Bartolo in Le nozze di Figaro for New Zealand Opera in Auckland and Wellington.

-Recent concert appearances have included those with the Sydney Symphony (in Pique Dame), Sydney Philharmonia (in Carmen) and the Sydney Conservatorium of Music (in Verdi’s Requiem).
+Most recent roles include Pope Leo I in Attila, Commendatore in Don Giovanni and Doctor Grenvil in La Traviata on Sydney Harbour.
+He has also appeared in recent concerts with the Sydney Symphony (in Pique Dame), Sydney Philharmonia (in Carmen) and the Sydney Conservatorium of Music (in Verdi’s Requiem).